FlowRibe/tvshow-search/README.md

 I used Node js version 16.14.0.

 Sometimes loading can take some seconds because of tvmaze API and it's limited to 20 requests every 10 seconds !

-Next step I will implement css with TailwindCSS and make some screenshots from this app.
-And improve a little bit the display of web pages.

 PS: no need to use server/api in reality you can call directly the API tv maze with corresponding urls.